Tips for managing your time effectively

 Many people assume that multi-tasking is a great way to get more done and mange time wisely.
 However, focusing on multiple tasks at once actually makes you less productive.
 Tasks will take longer, as you’re not giving one task your full attention.
 Focusing completely on one task at a time instead.
 You will get your tasks done quicker, allowing you to make the most of your time.

 Using the correct tools:

 Document management systems (DMS) is the use of a computer system and software to store, manage and track electronic documents and electronic images of paper-based information captured through the use of a document scanner.
 Using document management systems can help employees who work from home and employees in the office share documents.
 A DMS enables documents to be stored in an electric filing cabinet.
 Therefore, employees can use documents at the same time from different locations, meaning employees do not have to come into the office and search for the documents they require.
 Therefore, saving themselves time, as instead of searching the office for a file which may have been misplaced or another employee is using, the file is available on the document management system.
 We offer a range of document management systems, to find out more, contact us.

 When possible, turn your phone off.
 Phones can take up a lot of time throughout the day that you could be using to be more productive.
 As it’s easier to log onto social media or message friends.
 Help yourself, and turn off your phone whilst you’re focusing on other tasks.

 Interruptions disrupt your workflow.
-If you’re in the middle of a task and stop to do something else, it can be hard to get back into the work flow you were previously in. when you’re on a task, try to complete it before starting to do something else.
+If you’re in the middle of a task and stop to do something else, it can be hard to get back into the work flow you were previously in. when you’re on a task, try to complete it before getting up to do something else.
 Other things can wait whilst you strive to complete something else.
 Remember that sometimes disruptions are inevitable.
 If you receive an urgent call during a task, you should take the call.
 Do your best to avoid interruptions, but don’t worry over the occasional distraction.